Diseases of the Immune System

 Ulcerative colitis

-Fifty-four people with another bowel disease called ulcerative colitis were split into two groups, one of which was dosed with whipworm ova, and the other given a placebo.
+Fifty-four people with another bowel disease called ulcerative colitis were split into two groups; one was dosed with whipworm ova and the other given a placebo.

-In this double-blind study, the gold standard, neither the patients nor their doctors knew who got the real treatment, and who was given the fake.
+In this double-blind study, the gold standard neither the patients nor their doctors knew which of them got the real treatment and who was given the fake.
 It is the strongest form of research, removing all forms of bias.

 Forty-three percent of the group that were dosed with whipworm, compared with 17% receiving the placebo, responded well to the ova.